ammon-c/wavetools/README.md

   * Add tools to extract audio waveforms from video files (AVI, MP4, WMV, etc).
   * Add tools to extract audio waveforms from .mod and .s3m music files.
-  * WaveReverb?
-Add a tool to generate reverberation effects in an audio file.
   * WaveClipper?
 Add a tool to clip/saturate/distort an audio waveform.
   * WavePlay?
 Add a command line audio player.
   * WavePlot?
 Add a tool to draw a waveform to a bitmap file (.BMP/.JPG/etc).